HrishiDhondge/unipdb_mapper/docs/intro.md

 # UniPDB Mapper Documentation

-**UniPDB Mapper** is a Python package designed for residue mapping between UniProt and PDB entries.
+**UniPDB Mapper** is a Python package designed for ID and residue mapping between UniProt and PDB databases.

 ## Why use UniPDB Mapper?

 **UniPDB Mapper** provides a simple interface for:
 - ID mapping between UniProt and PDB
 - Residue mapping between UniProt and PDB
-- Renumber the PDB file as per UniProt residue numbering (Feature coming soon)

 Additionally, users may access *UniPDB Mapper* directly from the command-line-interface (CLI) as well as from within the Python script.